xinfn/xinchain/white paper/whitepaper.md

 tools such as: sMPC(secure multi-party computation), CP-ABE（ciphertext policy-Attribute Based Encrypyion), Full Homorphic Encryption and so on which supports the development of many kinds of application with stringent privacy and security requirements.
-Last but not least, Xinchain will integrate AI technology to automatically manage this dicentralized system better, more flexible.
+Last but not least, Xinchain will integrate with AI technology to automatically manage Xinchain without human interference.
 In return, Xinchain provides computing power、data training(with privacy support) market for AI training.

 Certificated Naming System